burhanuguz/advanced-argocd-gitops/ReadMe.md

 ### Logging into the ArgoCD instance, using ArgoCD Vault Plugin, and managing ArgoCD with ArgoCD

 - The second gif consists of several steps.
 I have used argocd-vault-plugin-helm-remote-repo and pulled the secret from my own Azure Key Vault.
-  - I created a service principal in Azure, then I gave Key Vault reader role with Azure RBAC.
+  - I created a service principal in Azure, then I gave a Key Vault reader role with Azure RBAC.
 I have changed the Key Vault access policy to RBAC as well.
-Here is my Azure Key Vault Backed Yaml secret YAML as template.
+Here is my Azure Key Vault Backed Yaml secret YAML as a template.

 ```yaml
 apiVersion: v1